drakkan/sftpgo/docs/plugins.md

 Full configuration details can be found [here](./full-configuration.md).

-:warning: Please note that the plugin system is experimental, the exposed configuration parameters and interfaces may change in a backward incompatible way in future.
+:warning: Please note that the plugin system is experimental, the configuration parameters and interfaces may change in a backward incompatible way in future.

 ## Available plugins